-The art program at California State College, Dominguez Hills offers the student the opportunity to concentrate in one of four areas: art history, studio art (with an emphasis on either drawing, painting, sculpture, or graphics), design, or a single subject major for a secondary teaching credential.
-The art history program offers one of the richest series of courses to be found anywhere in the CSUC system, while the studio program offers close supervision in small class situations with an actively producing faculty.
+The art program at California State College, Dominguez Hills is marked by the close correlation of the art history and art studio program, and by the strong connection between the different studio areas.
+Students may specialize in art history, art studio (with emphasis in drawing, painting, sculpture, or printmaking), design, or a single subject major for prospective secondary school teachers.
+The art history program offers one of the richest series of courses to be found at the undergraduate level in the CSUC system, while the studio and design programs offer close supervision in small class situations with an actively producing faculty.